Early history of animation: The Magic Lantern

 In 1770 Edmé-Gilles Guyot detailed how to project a magic lantern image on smoke to create a transparent, shimmering image of a hovering ghost.
 This technique was used in the phantasmagoria shows that became popular in several parts of Europe between 1790 and the 1830s.
 Other techniques were developed to produce convincing ghost experiences.
 The lantern was handheld to move the projection across the screen (which was usually an almost invisible transparent screen behind which the lanternist operated hidden in the dark).
 A ghost could seem to approach the audience or grow larger by moving the lantern away from the screen, sometimes with the lantern on a trolley on rails.
 Multiple lanterns made ghosts move independently and were occasionally used for superimposition in the composition of complicated scenes.

 Dissolving views became a popular magic lantern show, especially in England in the 1830s and 1840s.
 These typically had a landscape changing from a winter version to a spring or summer variation by slowly diminishing the light from one version while introducing the aligned projection of the other slide.
 Another use showed the gradual change of, for instance, groves into cathedrals.

 Between the 1840s and 1870s several abstract magic lantern effects were developed.
 This included the chromatrope which projected dazzling colorful geometrical patterns by rotating two painted glass discs in opposite directions.

 Occasionally small shadow puppets had been used in phantasmagoria shows.
 Magic lantern slides with jointed figures set in motion by levers, thin rods, or cams and worm wheels were also produced commercially and patented in 1891.
 A popular version of these "Fantoccini slides" had a somersaulting monkey with arms attached to a mechanism that made it tumble with dangling feet.
 Fantoccini slides are named after the Italian word for puppets like marionettes or jumping jacks.

 19th century devices

 Numerous devices that successfully displayed animated images were introduced well before the 1888 advent of celluloid film and the motion picture.
 These devices were used to entertain, amaze, and sometimes even frighten people.
-The majority of these devices didn't project their images, and could only be viewed by a one or a few persons at a time.
+The majority of these devices didn't project their images, and could only be viewed by one or a few persons at a time.
 They were largely considered optical toys at the time.
 Many of these devices are still built by and for film students learning the basic principles of animation.